joshcomley/Overengineer/_posts/2016-01-15-gotcha-unable-to-load-application-or-execute-command-yourprojectname.md

 I was recently stuck with a problem whereby neither IIS Express nor Kestrel would load my project.

-IIS Express would just hang on a spinning loading icon in Chrome, whereas `kestrel` would at least deliver me the following:
+IIS Express would just hang on a spinning loading icon in Chrome, whereas Kestrel would at least deliver me the following:

     Error: Unable to load application or execute command 'YourProjectName'.
 Available commands: kestrel, web, ef.